-PolarDB for PostgreSQL (Compatible with Oracle) supports the native PostgreSQL error handling system and is also compatible with common error handling mechanisms in Oracle syntax.
+PolarDB for PostgreSQL (Compatible with Oracle) supports both the native PostgreSQL error handling system and common Oracle PL/SQL error handling patterns, so you can use either style in your PL/SQL blocks.

 Predefined exceptions